vcz-fr/blog/_posts/2017-07-18-engineering-newcomer.md

 We must not label anyone, regardless of their gender, sexual orientation, ethnicity, religious or political beliefs or any other characteristic.
-This is an insanely difficult task as it requires to question the way we think and we process information, the way we echange with others, the limits we impose to ourselves and to our discussion partners.
+This is an insanely difficult task as it requires to question the way we think and we process information, the way we exchange with others, the limits we impose to ourselves and to our discussion partners.
 To reduce cognitive load, it is common for most of us to simplify and classify.
 This is a bad but necessary habit that we have to erase.